Picture of the author

 War bannerWar banner

-Why Argue About a Name Moments Before Her Death?
+Why Did Jacob and Rachel Argue about a Name Moments Before Her Death?

 Rabbi YY Jacobson